refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 ### Inferencer

 **refine**'s [**Inferencer**](https://refine.dev/docs/api-reference/core/components/inferencer/#usage) is a powerful tool for quickly scaffolding CRUD pages and automatically generating code for a resource page.
-The **Inferencer** works by first polling a particular API endpoint to get the shape of the data and then placing all the hooks and UI elements necessary to fetch and present the data in a page.
+The **Inferencer** works by first polling a particular API endpoint to get the shape of the data and then placing all the hooks and UI elements necessary to fetch and present the data on a page.

 ### UI Framework Integration